-Students experience the classroom full time for one semester, with periodic conferences with the university supervisor(s) and classroom teacher(s).
+Teacher candidates experience the classroom full time for one semester, with periodic conferences with the university supervisor(s) and classroom teacher(s).
 The student becomes acquainted with the duties and observes the methods and activities of an experienced teacher, with gradual induction into full-time teaching responsibilities.
-Corequisite: EDU 480.
-Prerequisites: EDU 211 and grade of C or better in appropriate methods course(s).
+Corequisite: EDU 480 or EDU 483.
+Prerequisites: EDU 211 and grade(s) of C or better in appropriate methods course(s).
 Offered fall and spring.